 Any way you assemble the pie, this curry beef mixture is delicious!

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional cooking methods.
+Scroll down to the recipe card below, to find exact ingredient amounts and full detailed steps for both regular and thermo cooker methods.

 Adapting this curry beef pie recipe for babies and toddlers

-I personally think this is a great recipe for littles, because mine devour it! 😁 As always, leave out the salt if serving the meat pie filling to children under 12 months of age.
-Depending on baby’s age and stage, you might like to purée the beef mixture to ensure the beef is finely minced.
+Depending on baby’s age and stage, you might like to puree the beef mixture to ensure the beef is finely minced.
 My toddler loves this dinner – for him, I just make sure the pastry is chopped appropriately into small pieces once I’ve served his portion.
 If your children aren’t used to spice, you might consider leaving out the ground chilli first time around.

-Serve this Curried Beef Pie with a simple side salad or vegies.
 Tomato sauce/ketchup is optional – one of my boys loves it with sauce, the other goes without.
 I personally think the mince curry filling is tasty enough, but whatever works in your household 😁.
 If you and/or your family are adventurous, you could try other condiments too like mango chutney or a small dollop of plain yoghurt.

 Happy cooking,